swiyu-admin-ch/community/tech-concepts/e-id-key-management-batch-issuance-and-renewal.md

 Before issuing a new $SD_{JWT}$ to the holder, the issuer must make sure that:
 - it can identify and authenticate the holder
 - it has the personal data belonging to the holder of the key pair $pk_{renew}$/ $sk_{renew}$
-- the key attestation of the new public key belongs to the same device as the key attestation of the $pk_{renew}$
 - *if* key attestation is not available (e.g. iOS): the attestation provided is valid and confirms the version of the app is unaltered and the holder is still in possession of the app attestation key provided during initial issuance.
 - the holder holds the private key $sk_{renew}$ associated to the public key $pk_{renew}$
 - the holder holds the private key associated to the new public key; this new public key will be included in the new $SD_{JWT}$.